-When the transfer is completed, the VOStore service will reply with the identifier for the new container and an updated set of properties.
+When the transfer is completed, the VOStore service will reply with the identifier for the new container, if the client did not specify one, and an updated set of properties.
 These should include information about the data received such as the size and some for of checksum.

 If the data is to be transferred asynchronously, the VOStore service will create a new (empty) container for the data, and schedule the data transfer to occur after the SOAP call completes.
-The VOStore service then completes the SOAP call, and replies with the identifier of the new container, and an updated set of properties.
+The VOStore service then completes the SOAP call, and replies with the identifier of the new container, if the client did not specify one, and an updated set of properties.